swlab-group3/go1_robot/README.md

 ---
 ## **Remarks**
-To improve accuracy, train the YOLO model with a larger dataset.
+For our model, we trained the YOLO model with numbers from 0 to 5 for simplicity.
+In order to obtain a more generalized model, train with a larger dataset containing double to triple digits.